PetShop-Projet-Web-Full-Stack/petShopApiWiki/Writerside/topics/API-Reference.md

 ## API Documentation

-Discovers all possibilities of the API.
+Discover all possibilities of the API.
 The API documentation is a user guide that explains how to use the API.

 All features of the API are documented in the subtopics of this topic.

-lest go to the [Create user](Create-user.md) topic.
+lest go to the [Creation user](Create-user.md) topic.

 ## API authentication

-This api use [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum) for authentication. read the next section for more information about authentication in javascript and axios.
+This api uses [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum) for authentication.
+Read the next section for more information about authentication in javascript and axios.

 Debug the api with [Postman](https://www.postman.com/) read the tutorial [use Postman with Sanctum](TutorialPostman.md) for more information about authentication in Postman and explains to set up the tool for work with Sanctum.

-## Request with axios for auth whit Sanctum 3 & fortify
+## Request with axios for auth with Sanctum 3 & fortify

-Is a simple example for use axios with Sanctum 3 & fortify for authentication. for more information about Sanctum 3 & fortify read the [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum)
+It Is a simple example of using axios with Sanctum 3 & fortify for authentication.
+For more information about Sanctum 3 & fortify read the [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum)

 ### Use axios with default config for request main api

 <warning>
     Use axios version 1.3.3 for work with this example of code.
 </warning>

 install axios

 ```shell
 npm i axios@1.3.3
 ```

 Instance of axios with default config for request main api

 ```javascript
 import axios from 'axios';